netdata/netdata/docs/guides/export/export-netdata-metrics-graphite.md

 ![Graphs for monitoring the exporting engine](https://user-images.githubusercontent.com/1153921/83800787-e5c02b80-a65c-11ea-865a-c447d2ce4cbb.png)

-You can use these charts to verify that your metrics are properly being sent to the Graphite destination.
-For a truly circular experience, you can even add these exporting charts to your Graphite dashboard!
+You can use these charts to verify that Netdata is properly exporting metrics to Graphite.
+You can even add these exporting charts to your Graphite dashboard!

 ### Add exporting charts to Netdata Cloud